mdadams/clang_libraries_companion/README.md

 GitHub CI Workflow
 ------------------

 This repository employs a CI workflow based on GitHub Actions.
 Each time a new commit is pushed, the code examples in the repository are built and run as a basic sanity test.
-This CI workflow serves as an example to show how the LLVM/Clang Ubuntu APT packages that are provided by the LLVM Project (at
+The workflow employs Podman/Docker container images based on Ubuntu and Fedora Linux.
+The Ubuntu container image was generated using the Ubuntu APT packages that are provided by the LLVM Project (at <https://apt.llvm.org/>).
+The code examples are built using both Clang and GCC.
-<https://apt.llvm.org/>) can be used in GitHub-hosted Linux runners.
-The CI workflow currently builds for a few combinations of the following:

-  - operating system:
-    - Ubuntu 22.04
-    - Ubuntu 20.04
-    - macOS 13
-    - macOS 12
-  - application programs built using:
-    - Clang
-    - GCC

 Prerequisites to Building the Software
 --------------------------------------